Sizing Is Just a Number

 Length

-Measure from your collar bone to ground, all extra got heel height
+Measure from the collarbone to the ground, adding extra for heel height.

 Shape